 How to Make Smoked Chicken Legs

 Step One: Take the chicken legs out of the packaging and remove any extra moisture by patting them with a paper towel.
-Place them either in a large bowl or on a large cooking sheet.
+Place chicken legs either in a large bowl or on a large cooking sheet.

 Step Two: Sprinkle the spice dry rub all over the legs.
 Using your hands or a pair of tongs, roll them around to ensure they all get evenly coated with the spice mixture.